Viper-7/PixiBackground/README.md

 # silverstripe-animation-template

-Template repo for pixi.js live backgrounds in SilverStripe CMS
+Template for pixi.js live backgrounds in SilverStripe CMS

-Automatically hooks ContentController to inject a fixed container div and canvas.
+Automatically hooks ContentController to inject a fixed container div and canvas at z-index -1.

 Exposes settings in SiteConfig which are passed into the javascript code.